 Researchers have come a long way in developing technologies that can mimic natural hearing in someone with severe hearing loss.
-But a new study could help these advancements take leaps and bounds toward restoring a person’s ability to hear through assistive technologies.
+But a new study could help these advancements to build a better hearing aid.
+While taking leaps and bounds toward restoring a person’s ability to hear through assistive technologies.

 A little green bug could open new doors in the field of Audiology, so let’s take a look at what all the “buzz” is about!